openmrs/openmrs-contrib-uicommons/README.md

 ````sh
 npm link openmrs-contrib-uicommons
 ````
 in Your client application directory.
 From now on, every change You make in uicommons will be reflected in client application node_modules.
+Remember to build openmrs-contrib-uicommons, as client code use bundle from lib/ directory and then build Your application.

 To break the link, in client directory run
 ````sh
 npm unlink openmrs-contrib-uicommons
 ````